Fast segmentation of watermarked texts from large language models through an epidemic change-point framework: Proof of Theoretical Results

 thereby establishing (\ref{eq:first-stage-thresholding}).

 \textbf{Step 2.
 Estimation of the number of watermarked regions through the set $M$.}

-Recall $M$ from the Step 24 of \fancyname.
+Recall $M$ from the Step 1 of Subroutine \texttt{Refined\_Local\_Search} in Algorithm \ref{alg:watermark-search}.
 In this step of our proof, we will prove $\IP(\hat{K}=K)\to 1,$ which will also imply that $|M|$ is even with probability approaching $1$.
 Therefore, we may be excused for assuming that $|M|$ is even.